KxSystems/docs/docs/ml/nlp/index.md

 ## Requirements

-The following requirements cover those needed to initialize running of the nlp library
+The following requirements cover those needed to initialize running of the NLP library

 -   [embedPy](../embedpy/)